 |Country / Region||France|

 France are currently undertaking a huge infrastructure project: the Grand Paris Express (GPE).
-GPE compromises four new rapid transit lines for the Île-de-France region including 200km of new track and 68 new stations, with the aim to serve 2-million passengers daily.
+GPE comprises four new rapid transit lines for the Île-de-France region including 200km of new track and 68 new stations, with the aim to serve 2-million passengers daily.
 The Champigny Operating Centre is a milestone project phase for GPE, with the first tunnel boring machine of the Grand Paris Express started on this site.
 Once complete, 450 people will work in this operating centre built on more than 50,000m².

 The CEM (Centre of Operation and Maintenance) Champigny build, of which Spie batignolles civil engineering are overseeing, includes work on civil engineering, roads and networks.
 All trains on line 15 south of the Paris metro will be maintained on this site.
 With a start-up scheduled for 2025, the Champigny operating centre differs from other maintenance sites by integrating a centralised command post (CCP) in addition to the rolling stock maintenance and storage site (SMR).